FACT-Finder-Web-Components/documentation/markdown/3.x/en/ff-filter-cloud.md

 ## Overview
-The `ff-filter-cloud` displays all filters that are currently selected through `ff-asn`.
+Filter Cloud displays all filters that are currently selected through `ff-asn`.
 As the component is meant to be used together with ASN, it will work only when `ff-asn` is present on the page.

 ## Specifying templates

 ### Setup
-You can use the Filter Cloud by adding one line to your HTML code:
+You can use `ff-filter-cloud` by adding one line to your HTML code:
 ```html
 <ff-filter-cloud></ff-filter-cloud>
 ```